María Nieves

-María Nieves Rego (born September 6, 1934) is an Argentine tango dancer and choreographer who starred with her long time dance partner Juan Carlos Copes in the 1983 musical Tango Argentino.
+María Nieves Rego (6 September 1934 – 19 April 2026) was an Argentine tango dancer and choreographer who starred with her long time dance partner Juan Carlos Copes in the 1983 musical Tango Argentino.

 Early life

-Born in the Saavedra district of Buenos Aires, she was the daughter of modest Galician emigrants.
+Born in the Saavedra district of Buenos Aires on 6 September 1934, she was the daughter of modest Galician emigrants.
 After her father died, she left school in the 4th grade to work as a maid in La Boca.
 She was introduced to the tango by her elder sister known as La Ñata.
 When she was 14 years old, the 17-year-old Juan Carlos Copes took her as his dance partner; the two would soon become lovers.